DLR-SL/CPACS_Seminar/readme.md

 # CPACS Seminar

 The content of this page is used to introduce in working with CPACS.
-For this I like jupyter notebooks which you can run on your local PC to better followo and modify the examples.
+You can run the jupyter notebooks on your local PC to better follow and modify the examples.

 ### Setting up Conda environments to run the examples